GitHub: mitz17/get-chrome-driver

 except Exception as e:

-print(f"CfT last-known-good 取得中にエラーが発生しました: {e}")
+print(f"CfT last-known-good lookup failed: {e}")

 return None

-4. Compare With an Existing Driver
+4. Reuse an Existing Driver When Possible

 # get_chrome_driver/core.py